-Just as a heart consists of four chambers, so does the heart of the FARMSYNCTM system contains 4 major elements:
+Just as a heart consists of four chambers, so does the heart of the FARMSYNC[TM] system contains 4 major elements:

-Controlling: Easy planning, programming, and executing of all irrigation and fertigation programs based on pre-defined programs, sensor-based triggers.

-Dosing: Integration of advanced dosing systems (based on various methods) to ensure the highest level of Fertigation accuracy, while optimizing water.

-Agronomical Support: Access to years of irrigation and Fertigation expertise and agronomical know-how of AGRIWIZ experts, to maximize crop quality and yield.
+- Monitoring: From a wide range of sensors, including 3rd party sensors (e.g. soil, water, fertilizers, climate and weather) and external data sources (e.g. weather services), data is collected & monitored. - Controlling: Easy planning, programming, and executing of all irrigation and fertigation programs based on pre-defined programs, sensor-based triggers. - Dosing: Integration of advanced dosing systems (based on various methods) to ensure the highest level of Fertigation accuracy, while optimizing water. - Agronomical Support: Access to years of irrigation and Fertigation expertise and agronomical know-how of AGRIWIZ experts, to maximize crop quality and yield.